 Cuba Embargo and Policies

-For nearly five decades, the U.S. government has upheld a failed and inhumane policy toward Cuba.
+For over five decades, the U.S. government has upheld a failed and inhumane policy toward Cuba.
 WFP’s partnerships with the Cuban people have taught us that the U.S. embargo and travel ban toward Cuba is:

 - An Unnecessary Policy.
 The Cold War is over and Cuba is not a threat to the international community.
 The embargo against Cuba only hurts people in Cuba and the U.S.